Biodiversity Park

 Plantings

-With its green shades—accented by yellow, pink, and purple—the ground serves as a calm backdrop for the colorful flower mixtures.
+With its green shades — accented by yellow, pink, and purple — the ground serves as a calm backdrop for the colourful flower mixtures.
 Over time, perennials and bulbs will spread throughout the bed, and after a few years, the birch trees will grow together into a group.

 The park’s flowers provide nectar for wildlife from February (crocus) to October (asters).
 Both insects and birds find shelter and food in the seeds and bark of oak and birch trees.
 Seed heads from grasses and perennials also serve as a pantry for birds.